ZBar/ZBar/iphone/doc/optimizing.rst

 noise, can increase (or decrease) the resolution requirement.

 When scanning from the camera, the reader defaults to 640x480, which is good for most applications.
-On the iPhone 4, you can increase this using a capture :member:`~ZBarReaderView::session` preset.
-The iPhone 3GS does not have a higher resolution option available.
+On newer devices, you can increase this using a capture :member:`~ZBarReaderView::session` preset.
+Some older devices do not have a higher resolution option available.

 For scanning images, you can use